IBM/openapi-validator/docs/ibm-legacy-rules.md

 <!-- tocstop -->

 ### Setup
+Note: At this point in time, all of the rules within the IBM Cloud Legacy Validation ruleset have either been removed or replaced with equivalent spectral-style rules in the IBM Cloud Validation Ruleset (`@ibm-cloud/openapi-ruleset`).

 To prepare for creating a customized configuration of the legacy validation rules, simply run the command `lint-openapi init`.
 This will create (or overwrite) a `.validaterc` file with all rules set to their [default value](#default-values).
 This command does not create a `.validateignore`.
 That file must be created manually.
 These rules can then be changed to configure the validator.
 Continue reading for more details.